- #1: BRIGHTEN YOUR SMILE

 To keep your feet smelling fresh, wash your feet daily, scrubbing under the soles with soap and water.
 Make sure to completely dry your feet after your bath.
 Change your socks at least once a day.
 You can even apply antiperspirant to the bottom of your feet to reduce sweat and odor.

-Working out five times a week is proven to boost confidence, a major turn on for both men and women.
-You don’t need to get a six-pack (although that doesn’t hurt).
-Just 30 minutes of exercise, such as walking or riding your bike, will release endorphins that instantly increase your mood, energy, and self-esteem.
-Short on time?
-Try one of Guard Your Health’s 15-minute workouts.
+Working out a few times a week is proven to boost confidence, a major turn on for both men and women.
+You don’t need to get a six-pack (although that doesn’t hurt) – just 30 minutes of light exercise, such a walking or riding your bike, will release endorphins that instantly increase your mood, energy, and self-esteem.

 Get rid of blackheads and ward off acne by washing your face morning and night.
 Wet your face with warm water and lather face wash in your hands before rubbing on your face.
 Rinse off and pat dry.
 Follow with a facial moisturizer to avoid drying out your skin.